Mpox (formerly Monkeypox)

 This post is also available in: English (영어) 简体中文 (중국어 간체) ไทย (태국어)

-Information about Mpox is rapidly changing as the outbreak unfolds and case numbers increase, so it is important to monitor health information.
+Information about mpox is rapidly changing as the outbreak unfolds and case numbers increase, so it is important to monitor health information.

 Scarlet Alliance will continue to provide updates as they become available.